 Store Summer Clothes and Inspect Winter Wardrobes

-While you're cleaning the bedrooms, don't forget your closet and summer clothes.
+While you're cleaning, don't forget your closet and summer clothes.
 Empty each clothes closet and sort summer clothes before storing them away.
 Choose clothes that you want to store until next year to be laundered or dry cleaned.
-The rest should be sold, donated or discarded.
+The rest should be sold, donated, or discarded.

-While the closet is empty, check that no harmful pests that can ruin clothes are lurking by vacuuming it out well.
+While the closet is empty, check that no pests that can ruin clothes are lurking inside by vacuuming it out well.